LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Reasons
 The Faas callback was invoked without a response body object.
 #### Solutions
-Provide response body in callback.
+Provide a response body in the callback.

 ### com.liveperson.bot-connectors-worker.error.aivendor.faas.failed-hook

 #### Description
-Indicates that the faas hook could not be invoked.
+Indicates that the Faas hook could not be invoked.
 #### Reasons
 Implementation errors inside Faas hook.
 #### Solutions
-Double check and test the Faas Hook code.
+Double-check and test the Faas Hook code.

 ### com.liveperson.bot-connectors-worker.error.aivendor.lex.composite-format-not-supported

 #### Description
 This error is thrown Lex responds with a composite format.
 #### Reasons
-Lex response contained composite format.
+Lex response contained a composite format.
 #### Solutions
-Do not use composite format in Lex for TPB.
+Do not use the composite format in Lex for TPB.

 ### com.liveperson.bot-connectors-worker.error.aivendor.lex.custom-payload-malformed